soul-lang/SOUL/docs/SOUL_Language.md

 The 'input' or 'output' keyword is followed by the name of its type, which may be:

 - `stream` a continuous stream of values of the type which follows.
-The type must be a primitive or vector
+The type must be a primitive or vector.
 - `value` an instantaneous value which can be changed at any moment, with no guarantee of temporal accuracy.
 (An example use-case could be a master volume control)
 - `event` a stream of sample-accurate event callbacks which hold a user-specified type